-Sr. no. Guideline Risk level Will it impact the alternative data source?
-Rating (to be filled in by the user) 1 Data has been sourced responsibly, without exploitation or manipulation of the users.
-Yes - at least one user has been exploited No - no users exploited Yes 2 The data source is being used for an ethical, intended purpose.
-Yes - data is not used for the intended ethical purpose at time of collection No - data used for the ethical purpose for which it was intended at time of collection Yes 3 Consumption of the data is free from any bias and is used in a manner that is fair to all individuals Yes - consumption of the data source yields biased results No - consumption of the data source does not yield any bias Yes c.
+Sr. no. Guideline Rating level Will it impact the alternative data source?
+Rating (to be filled in by the user) 1 Data has been sourced responsibly, without exploitation or manipulation Yes - at least one user has been exploited Yes of the users.
+No - no users exploited 2 The data source is being used for an ethical, intended purpose.
+Yes - data is not used for the intended ethical purpose at the time of collection Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes No - data used for the ethical purpose for which it was intended at the time of collection 3 Consumption of the data is free from any bias and is used in a manner that is fair to Yes - consumption of the data source yields biased results Yes all individuals No - consumption of the data source does not yield any bias c.
 Credibility and reliability of data

 Data should be fetched from credible and reliable data sources that can be backed using proven research.
 Moreover, sources should be unbiased and certified or authentic.
-Following guidelines can be followed to check the credibility and reliability of data: